-In making compensation decisions, the Compensation Committee took into account the level of achievement of certain financial performance measures (adjusted diluted earnings per share, adjusted consolidated operating profit margin and adjusted cash flow as detailed below) as well as a number of other factors, including:
+In making compensation decisions, the Compensation Committee took into account the level of achievement of certain financial performance measures (adjusted diluted earnings per share, adjusted consolidated operating profit margin and adjusted cash flow as detailed below1) as well as a number of other factors, including:

-- · Return on stockholders' equity in excess of cost of capital; - Solid execution of our annual business plan and progress on achieving key strategic goals, such as exceeding the growth rate of our end markets, expanding our industry-leading portfolio of innovative products and solutions, enhancing our customer service and support capabilities, and achieving operating efficiencies; - Continued focus on leadership development and performance management processes; and - Positive total shareholder returns ("TSR") over the various 1, 3 and 5-year periods, as well as favorable comparisons to the Dow Jones U.S. Electrical Components & Equipment Index, the Dow Jones U.S. Building Materials & Fixtures Index, and the Standard & Poor's MidCap 400 Index.
+- · Return on stockholders' equity in excess of cost of capital; - Solid execution of our annual business plan and progress on achieving key strategic goals, such as exceeding the growth rate of our end markets, expanding our industry-leading portfolio of innovative products and solutions, enhancing our customer service and support capabilities, and achieving operating efficiencies; - Continued focus on leadership development and performance management processes; and - Positive total shareholder returns ("TSR") over the various 1, 3 and 5-year periods, as well as favorable comparisons to the Dow Jones U.S. Electrical Components & Equipment Index, the Dow Jones U.S. Building Materials & Fixtures Index, and the Standard & Poor's 500 Index.

-In fiscal 2015, the Company reported record results for net sales, net income, diluted earnings per share, and cash flow from operations.
-Fiscal 2015 diluted earnings per share increased 26% over the prior year while adjusted diluted earnings per share increased 36% over the prior year.1
+In fiscal 2016, the Company reported record results for net sales, net income, diluted earnings per share, and cash flow from operations.
+Fiscal 2016 net sales increased 22% and diluted earnings per share increased 30% over the prior year.